danilbagesev472/auth_firebase/README.md

 # React + Vite

+##There is a mistake: use Dispatch() was not imported in the FormLog.jsx component!!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: